denyncrawford/store-api/readme.md

    "url": "<LINK-TO-PLUGIN-RELEASE-ZIP>"
 }
 ```
-3. Add the following headers to the request:
+3. Add the required headers to the request:

 ```json
 {